 ¡Feliz Año Nuevo!
 Black-eyed peas on New Year’s Day is a tradition worth keeping.
-And since we’re celebrating in Baja Mexico, this year I’m making a zesty politely-spiced salad with south of the border flavors.
+And since we’re celebrating in Baja Mexico, this year I’m making a politely-spiced black-eyed salad zesty with south of the border flavors.

 Click here to PIN Mexican Black-eyed Pea Salad recipe!

-Many say, to represent wealth for the new year, we should include some sort of green with our black-eyed peas.
-Often collards are the green, particularly in the southern US.
-For sure cilantro covers that green, but if you want to make sure you’re in the money, stir in some chopped arugula or spinach.
-This salad is also nice on top of a bed of mixed lettuce greens, also dressed in the lime vinaigrette.
+They say to represent wealth for the new year, we should include some sort of green with our black-eyed peas.
+Typically, collards are the green, particularly in the southern US.
+I figure cilantro covers for the green, though if you want to make sure you’re in the money, stir in some chopped arugula or spinach.
+This bean salad is also good on a bed of mixed lettuce greens.

-The jalapeño chile zing going on here is pleasingly fresh, sort of citrusy, and really quite mild.
-Or else I’m getting used to more picante heat the more time I spend in Mexico… Anyway, if you prefer, use just half of a jalapeño.
+The jalapeño chile zing is pleasingly fresh, sort of citrusy, and really quite mild.
+If your heat quotient is low–that is if you prefer less spicy heat– just use half of a jalapeño chile.

 Mexican Black-eyed Pea Salad kitchen notes:

-- You can swap the jalapeño with a serrano chile, serranos being slimmer and more picante than jalapeños.
-As with all green chiles, to focus on flavor, cut out the seeds and veins, which carry the most heat.
+- You can swap a serrano chile in for the jalapeño, serranos having more picante spice than jalapeños.
+As with all green chiles, to focus on flavor not heat, remove the seeds and veins, which carry the most heat.

-- About removing the seeds and veins from small chiles: I’ve been using a grapefruit spoon for the job.
-Cut the chile in half and hold the stem end while scraping out the seeds, or hold the chile down with a fork, trying not to touch the chile.
-Wearing gloves is a very good idea, and touching the eyes is not.
+- About removing the seeds and veins from small chiles: I’ve been using a grapefruit spoon to scrape out the seeds and veins.
+Cut the chile lengthwise in quarters and hold the stem end while scraping out the seeds, or hold the chile down with a fork, trying not to touch the chile.
+Wearing gloves is a very good idea, while touching the eyes is not.

 More New Year’s Day black-eyed pea dishes from Letty’s Kitchen: